thaliaarchi/git-transform-repo/docs/vcs_compat.md

     lines when an unrecognized directive is encountered or an optional LF.
 A line of only Unicode spaces is skipped.
   - `ls` and `cat-blob` are not supported in the changes list.
   - Bug: All fields in changes can be quoted.
+Unquoting in `stringScan` has the wrong escapes from using Go `strconv.Unquote`.
 - `tag` command:
   - Extension: `#legacy-id' SP <legacy-id> LF` directive.
 Appears first.
   - `mark` directive is not supported.